JSeawell/Adventure/README.md

 > 5. Type the command: `adventure` to run the *adventure* program

 ## How the game works:
-> *buildrooms* creates a new directory inside the working directory
+> The *buildrooms* program creates a new directory inside the working directory
 > - Inside that directory, seven rooms are created
 > - The name of each room is chosen randomly from a list of ten possible names
 > - Each room has: